dillonzq/LoveIt/content/posts/llms_post/index.md

 ---
-weight: 1
+author: "Marc Cubells"
 title: "Large Language Models (LLMs): An Overview"
+subtitle: "Discover what the Large Language Models are all about and the core-concepts behind it"
+description: "Discover what the Large Language Models are all about and the core-concepts behind it"
-date:  2023-10-02
+date: "2023-10-01"

+tags: [ "llms"]
+header_img: "img/llm_post_header.png"
+toc: true
+series: ["Themes Guide"]
+comment: true

 draft: false
-author: "Marc Cubells"
-description: "Discover what the Large Language Models are all about and the core-concepts behind it."
-images: []

-tags: ["llms"]

-lightgallery: true

-toc:
-  auto: true #Generate a table of contents based on the headings.
 ---

 ## Large Language Models (LLMs): An Overview